 By the main result of Schwede and Shipley, \cite[3.9.3]{SS}, when $\sM$ and hence $\sN$ has a compact set of generators (see \myref{compactgen} below), $\SI\sN$ is Quillen equivalent to a presheaf category $\mathbf{Pre} (\sE,\SI\sS)$ for a full $\SI\sS$-subcategory $\sE$ of $\SI\sN$.
 Dugger proves that one can pull back the $\SI\sS$-enrichment of $\SI\sN$ along the two Quillen equivalences to obtain a $\SI\sS$-model category structure on $\sM$ itself.
 Pulling back $\sE$ gives a full $\SI\sS$-subcategory $\sD$ of $\sM$ such that $\sM$ is Quillen equivalent to $\mathbf{Pre} (\sD,\SI\sS)$.
 In a sequel to \cite{SS}, Schwede and Shipley \cite{SS2} show that the conclusion can be transported along changes of $\sV$ to any of the other standard modern model categories of spectra.

-We are especially interested in explicit identification of the relevant domain categories $\sD$, and for that we want to start with a given enrichment on $\sM$ itself, not on some enriched category that is Quillen equivalent to $\sM$.
+{However, stable model categories $\sM$ often appear in nature as $\sV$-enriched in an appropriate stable category $\sV$ other than $\SI\sS$, and we shall work from that starting point.
+It is then natural to model $\sM$ by presheaves with values in $\sV$, starting with an appropriate full $\sV$-subcategory $\sD$ of $\sM$.
+We are especially interested in finding explicit simplified models for $\sD$.
+For that purpose, it is most convenient to work directly with the given enrichment on $\sM$, not on some enriched category Quillen equivalent to $\sM$.
+That is a central point of the sequel \cite{GM2}, where we give a convenient presheaf model for the category of $G$-spectra when $G$ is a finite group.}

 Philosophically, it seems to us that when one starts with a nice $\sV$-enriched model category $\sM$, there is little if any gain in switching from $\sV$ to $\SI\sS$ or to any other preconceived choice.